 When it comes to social media, few platforms have the reach of Facebook.
-Despite the rise of trendier social apps, Facebook users still easily outnumber users of other platforms, meaning that no matter what business you’re in, chances are there’s a lot of potential customers when selling on Facebook.
+Despite the rise of trendier social apps, Facebook users still easily outnumber users of other platforms, meaning that no matter what business you’re in, chances are you’ll have a lot of potential customers when selling on Facebook and Instagram.

 Facebook offers a ton of tools to help merchants and users sell online.
 We’ll cover each in more detail below, but first, here’s a quick introduction to the ways to sell on Facebook:

 1. Facebook Shops